Safety and Efficacy Models from a Dedicated Medical Device CRO

-- Regenerative medicine: Charles River offers a variety of animal models for in vivo evaluation of growth factor therapy, tissue engineering, and cell therapy.
+- Regenerative medicine – Our wide selection of animal models allows you to evaluate growth factor therapy, tissue engineering, and cell therapy in vivo.

-Frequently Asked Questions (FAQs) for Preclinical Medical Device Testing:
+Frequently Asked Questions (FAQs) about Preclinical Medical Device Testing

 A medical device is any instrument, apparatus, implement, machine, appliance, implant, in vitro reagent or calibrator, software, material, or related article intended by the manufacturer to be used in human beings, alone or in combination, for one or more of the specific purpose(s): diagnosis, prevention, monitoring, treatment or alleviation of disease or an injury, investigation, replacement, modification, or support of the anatomy or of a physiological process, supporting or sustaining life, or control of conception.